If your degree was taught or researched in English

 You can prove your knowledge of English by having a degree that was taught or researched in English.

-If you have a degree from a UK university, you only need your original degree certificate.
+If you have a degree from a UK university, you only need your degree certificate.

-If your degree isn’t from a UK university, you’ll need your original degree certificate and one of the following:
+If your degree is not from a UK university, you’ll need your degree certificate and one of the following:

-- an original letter or certificate from UK NARIC confirming the equivalent level of your degree, plus an official letter from your university with your name and degree confirming that your degree was taught in English
+- a letter or certificate from UK NARIC confirming the equivalent level of your degree, plus an official letter from your university with your name and degree confirming that your degree was taught in English

-- an original and official certificate from your university confirming the degree was taught or researched in a majority English-speaking country (except Canada)
+- an official certificate from your university confirming the degree was taught or researched in a majority English-speaking country (except Canada)

 If you’ve lost your certificate or you’re waiting for graduation